 - a.
 Assess the capability of the Team responsible for gathering, processing or interpreting the data with reference to The Brownfield Skills Framework.
 In doing so the SQP may rely upon any relevant capability assessments that may have been performed and verified by recognised institutions or organisations (e.g. SiLC, ROGEP, SoBRA, CL:AIRE). - b.
-Ensure that key aspects of the relevant reports are either checked/audited by themselves directly OR verify that these key aspects have been signed off by other delegated individuals with a requisite level of capability within the team.
+Ensure that key aspects of the relevant reports are either checked/audited by themselves directly OR verify that these key aspects have been signed off by other delegated individuals with a requisite level of capability within the team. - c.
+Ensure that the regime under which the report has been produced has been considered and the objectives of the report understood.

-- c.
-Ensure that any conclusions or recommendations made within the reports are in line with and comply with the requirements of the NQMS scheme regarding accuracy and reasonableness and that any limitations are clearly identified. - d.
+- d.
+Ensure that any conclusions or recommendations made within the reports are in line with and comply with the requirements of the NQMS scheme regarding accuracy and reasonableness and that any limitations are clearly identified. - e.
 Sign a declaration form for each report to confirm that the relevant aspects of the scheme have been complied with.
 The declaration form should be incorporated into or attached to the report in question, which may then bear the Quality Mark.